Coldwater Farm Background

-Inspired by the flowing waters of the Agua Fria River that runs through their property, owners Garry and Denise Rogers chose to call their home Coldwater Farm.
-Nestled in the heart of Humboldt, the lushness of the property allows you to feel as if you have entered the Secret Garden.
+Nestled in the heart of Humboldt, the lushness of the Coldwater Farm allows you to feel as if you have entered the Secret Garden.
+Owners Garry and Denise Rogers chose to call their home Coldwater Farm inspired by the flowing waters of the Agua Fria River that runs through their property.
 Noticing an abundance of bird species, Garry began keeping a bird list that is now up to 127 species.
 For instance, the southwestern willow flycatcher and the yellow-billed cuckoo are using the Coldwater Farm for breeding, according to surveys by the Audubon Society, Arizona Game and Fish Department, and the U. S. Fish and Wildlife Service.
-These two bird species are considered Neotropical migrants and are Federally-listed as threatened or endangered.
+These two species are considered Neotropical migrants and are listed as threatened and endangered, respectively.

 Following the exciting results that the property was supporting two rare species, the Rogers Family contacted Central Arizona Land Trust (CALT) to begin considering a conservation easement for Coldwater Farm.
 Conservation easements are agreements between a willing property-owner and a land trust that protect the property from future subdivision and development in order to conserve areas that have important natural, ecological, scenic, and agricultural values.
 Coldwater Farm has high potential for habitat improvement, thereby increasing plant and animal diversity and abundance across the property.
 Additionally, the water resources attached to the land will be protected by the easement, thus further supporting the conservation values.